1.0 Policy Purpose

 3.2 Non-Routine Access

 Data Requesters should make requests for non-routine Access to the Data Trustee and, if declared, their designated backup.
-If neither the Data Trustee nor their designated backup are available, then the request should be made to the Chief Digital Officer and Chief Information Officer (CDIO).
+If neither the Data Trustee nor their designated backup are available, then the request should be made to the Vice President for Information Technology and Chief Information Officer (CIO).
 If none of the aforementioned individuals are available, then the request should be made to any Authorizing Official.
 For the remainder of this section, the person receiving the request will be referred to as the Data Arbiter.

 The Data Arbiter works with the Data Requester, interacting with the Data Steward and Data Custodian as needed, to understand the nature and scope of the request.
 Once defined, they determine whether there is cause to continue with the request.
 If so, they document the request, and must include: